 tion on the basis of additional specimens, the combination of gasterosteiform- and tetraodontiform-like features in Protriacanthus led Sorbini and Guidotti (1984) to retain its incertae sedis status.
 Based on the characters in our redescription of Plectocretacicus (especially as seen in the acid-prepared specimens), along with those of the new taxon Cretatriacanthus, the numerous specialized features that Protriacanthus shares in combination with those taxa, and the synapomorphies common to Protriacanthus and Plectocretacicus, we are convinced that Protriacanthus is a tetraodontiform.
-However, we outline below our rationale for believing that Protriacanthus (characteristics of the latter from Johnson and Patterson, 1993).
+However, we outline below our rationale for believing that Protriacanthus and the other plectocretacicoids are not gasterosteiforms (characteristics of the latter from Johnson and Patterson, 1993).

-Most of the similarities between Protriacanthus and gasterosteiforms are reductive, such as reduced numbers of both vertebrae and fin spines, including the lack of anal-fin spines, and we interpret these reductions as independently acquired (like similar reductions in such major groups as lophilforms).
+Most of the similarities between Protriacanthus and gasterosteiforms are reductive, such as reduced numbers of both vertebrae and fin spines, including the lack of anal-fin spines, and we interpret these reductions as independently acquired (like similar reductions in such major groups as lophiiforms).